-What is connection?
 Connection is being not just physically present, but emotionally present.
-Connection is putting yourself into their experience; imagining what it’s like to be them.
+Connection is putting yourself into a child’s experience; imagining what it’s like to be them.
 Connection is enjoying, savoring, being grateful for being in their presence.
 Connection is paying attention, being sincerely interested.
 Connection is openness; connection is curiosity.
 Connection demands that we allow ourselves not to know, but to be open to learning without expectation who this other person is.

 Why is connection so important to healthy development in children?